23 Fascinating Facts About Cats

 11. Your cat doesn't taste sweets.
 Because they lack 247 base pairs of the amino acids that make up the DNA of the Tas1r2 gene.
 Scientists do know that cats can taste things we cannot, such as adenosine triphosphate (ATP), the compound that supplies the energy in every living cell.

 12. Your cats tail is more than a communication tool.
 A cat's tail is part of the spinal cord, which extends from the base of the skull to the tip of the tail.
-The tail is primarily used it retain balance.
+The tail is primarily used to retain balance.
 In spite of the tail's balance function, cats can adapt well without one.

-13. Your cat kneads with it's paws when it is happy. research suggests that kneading is a leftover behavior from when your cat was a kitten.
+13. Your cat kneads with its paws when it is happy. research suggests that kneading is a leftover behavior from when your cat was a kitten.
 A kitten will knead the mother's teat to promote the flow of milk.

 15. Your cat loves to chew on grass, catnip, parsley or sage.
 If you suspect your cat has been poisoned call your veterinarian or local emergency animal clinic.
-Offering grass to your indoor cat, can distract them from nibbling on potentially hazardous and toxic indoor houseplants and other items.
+Offering grass to your indoor cat can distract them from nibbling on potentially hazardous and toxic indoor houseplants and other items.

 17. Never feed your cat dog food.
 Cats need five times more protein than dogs do.
 Dogs can use beta-carotene as a source of Vitamin A, cats cannot.
 Cats can not manufacture the fatty acid called 'arachidonic acid' and must have it supplemented in their diet; it is not essential for dogs to have this fatty acid in their food.